Apply now for May

 What skills will I develop?

+You will begin your academic journeys on a Psychology-specific Skills and Careers module, that complements University-wide academic support, Develop@Derby.
 During the course you will gain a scientific understanding of the mind, brain and behaviour, and how they interact with the complex environments in which they exist.
-You will be given the opportunity to critically evaluate methodologies as well as collect and interpret primary and secondary empirical data, using both quantitative and qualitative research methods.
+You will gain the ability to critically evaluate methodologies and collect and interpret primary and secondary empirical data, using both quantitative and qualitative research methods.

 You will also learn how to apply critical, analytical and creative skills in scholarly thinking, problem solving, and communication to course material, and develop a comprehensive understanding of the scientific underpinnings of psychology as a discipline, its historical origins, development, and limitations.